brot/yesss-bill-downloader/README.md

 # yesss! bill downloader

-With this (standalone) scrapy (http://scrapy.org/) spider it's possible to automatically download bills (pdf) and call details (pdf+csv) from https://www.yesss.at and store in on your local machine.
+With this (standalone) scrapy (http://scrapy.org/) spider it's possible to automatically download bills (pdf) and call details (pdf+csv) from https://www.yesss.at + https://www.simfonie.at/ and store it on your local machine.

-The files are stored under /tmp/yesss (could be change as commandline option) in the following structure
+The files are stored under /tmp/yesss (could be change by a commandline option or a PATH variable) in the following structure

 ```
 /tmp/